amarin19/ExperimentsAndTutos/README.md

 # ExperimentsAndTutos
-This repository contains some experimenting with packages and tutorials
+This repository contains some experimenting with packages and tutorials that I have delivered in either seminars or reduced group conferences.